dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1071: Guidelines must ensure proper fund use.
+### T1071: Public funding must be transparent and accountable.

 |Support|
 |---|